Kazmirchuk/nats-tcl/README.md

 The tests are based on the standard Tcl unit testing framework, [tcltest](https://www.tcl.tk/man/tcl8.6/TclCmd/tcltest.htm).
 Simply run `tclsh tests/all.tcl` and the tests will be executed one after another.
 They assume that `nats-server` is available in your `$PATH`.

 To run the TLS tests, you will need to provide certificates yourself.
 E.g. you can generate them using [mkcert](https://docs.nats.io/nats-server/configuration/securing_nats/tls#self-signed-certificates-for-testing).

+Tests are numbered to reflect their dependency, i.e. tests from the same group (e.g. basic-2.1, basic-2.2 and basic-2.3) are dependent on each other.
+Tests from different groups should be independent, except basic assumptions about a NATS connection and e.g. a running Responder.